Associate Degree Programs

 Students are required to complete 60 credits (generally 20 courses) to attain an associate degree.

-If you are interested in continuing your education after UCB, associate degrees can be applied toward bachelor’s degrees at other colleges and universities.
+If you want to continue your education after Urban College, associate degrees can be applied toward bachelor’s degrees at other colleges and universities.

 Please view our College Catalogue to explore specific degree requirements for each program of study.